LiveHelperChat/doc/docs/bot/collect-custom-attribute.md

 Purpose of this response type is to collect custom attributes.
 See an [example](collecting-information.md).

+There is an example how to use this attribute from [extension](https://github.com/LiveHelperChat/lhccollectcustombot).

 ## Attributes

 Description of all attributes and their purposes.